Working papers

 (with Ulf Zölitz and Uschi Backes-Gellner)

-This paper examines gender disparities in the impact of online instruction.
-We conduct a field experiment in which over 1,300 university students are randomly assigned to varying compositions of online and in-person lectures across courses.
-Using the within-student cross-course variations, we find that increasing online instruction significantly decreases women's course performance but has no impact on men's performance.
-We find suggestive evidence that the gender difference in impact is driven by women holding a stronger preference for in-person lectures and evaluating them as more informative, interactive, and accessible.
-Our findings highlight that transitioning to online education may disproportionately disadvantage women.
+This paper experimentally studies gender disparities in the impact of online instruction.
+We randomly assign 1,300 university students to varying proportions of online versus in-person lectures in different courses.
+The results show that increased exposure to online instruction significantly reduces women’s academic performance but has no impact on men.
+The negative impact on women is concentrated in math-intensive courses and leads to decreased educational attainment in the longer run.
+We also find that women hold a lower preference for online lectures and evaluate them as less informative, interactive, and accessible.
+Our findings highlight that introducing online education disproportionately disadvantages women.

 Publications